 When is the festival?

 The Dawson City Music Festival takes place the third weekend of July each year.
-The 2019 Festival will take place from July 19th to 21st, 2019.
-We hope to see you!
+The next Festival will take place from July 17th to 19st, 2020.
+We hope to see you there!

 I bought my ticket, now what?

 Does my ticket guarantee access to everything?

 Our weekend pass guarantees admission to all of our programming, subject to legal capacity.
 Come early to ensure you get a good seat!
 Venues requiring a weekend pass include the Mainstage Tent in Minto Park, the Palace Grand Theatre, St. Paul’s Anglican Church, and various other venues.

 All of our venues and events are within a few minutes’ walking distance from each other.

 What if I bought a ticket but I want to sell it/it’s a gift for a friend?